notwaldorf/notwaldorf.github.com/_posts/2016-10-04-og-emoji-font.markdown

 LOOK HOW PRETTY THEY ARE! <span class="og">💓</span>

 ## A wild font appears
-The reason why I made those SVGs was partly because Captain America Civil War is unbearably boring, but partly because I wanted to make a font and use it everywhere like an emoji hipster.
+The reason why I made those SVGs was partly because Captain America: Civil War is unbearably boring, but partly because I wanted to make a font and use it everywhere like an emoji hipster.